 How did you start to formulate the first of your products?

-What did you find the most useful assets in building your company from having a
+What were the most useful assets in building your company from having a

 How did you pitch your business so that you were able to win Richard